 When is radiotherapy used for prostate cancer?

 Radiotherapy is one of the main treatments for prostate cancer and, in many cases, an alternative to surgery with comparable results.
-It may be used as definitive treatment, alone or combined with hormone therapy depending on risk; after a prostatectomy when justified; or to control symptoms.
-The decision depends on PSA, Gleason score, stage and your preferences, and is made together with your urology and oncology team.
+It may be used as definitive treatment — the primary treatment for the disease; after a prostatectomy, when surgical findings or the behavior of your PSA justify it; or to control symptoms in more advanced stages.
+The decision depends on PSA, Gleason score, stage, your overall health and your preferences, and is made together with your urology and oncology team.
+During your assessment, Dr. Baquero reviews your studies and clearly explains what role radiotherapy could play in your particular case.

 Techniques we use

-- IMRT (intensity-modulated radiotherapy): concentrates the dose on the prostate while protecting the rectum and bladder.
+- IMRT (intensity-modulated radiotherapy): concentrates the dose on the prostate while protecting the rectum and bladder, the most sensitive neighboring organs.

-- 3D conformal radiotherapy: three-dimensional planning aimed at the gland.
+- 3D conformal radiotherapy: three-dimensional planning aimed at the gland and, when indicated, the lymph node regions.

-- High-dose-rate brachytherapy: internal radiation placed directly in the prostate, alone or as a boost to external radiotherapy.
+- Brachytherapy: in selected cases, internal radiation placed directly in the prostate, alone or as a boost to external radiotherapy.

-- Image-guided planning to treat with the greatest possible precision.
+- Image-guided planning to treat with the greatest possible precision, session after session.

 What treatment is like